 The real knockout here is the pumpkin cheesecake filling: it’s rich and creamy, thanks to vanilla extract and gluten-free flour (or tapioca flour) with a TON of pumpkin flavor.
 Every time I serve this cheesecake, I get requests for the recipe – and my family starts asking for it as soon as October 1st hits.
 No one will be able to tell it’s gluten-free pumpkin cheesecake, so this is recipe is perfect for parties and get-togethers where you want to share a killer dessert that everyone can enjoy.

 I think the gingersnap crust is a special surprise.
 It pairs incredibly well with the smooth filling, but you could use graham crackers if you prefer.
 The ginger really complements the spices in the cheesecake without being overpowering, and makes this recipe memorable.
-You can use any gluten-free graham crackers or crispy gluten-free gingersnap cookies you choose, but I really like the ones from Pamela’s.
+You can use any gluten-free graham crackers or crispy gluten-free gingersnap cookies you choose, but I really like the grahams from Pamela’s or the gingersnaps from Mi Del.
+You can also make your own crunchy gingerbread cookies, which would be gangster-level baking.

 I like to serve this cheesecake with a dollop of vanilla bean whipped cream (vanilla bean paste is the secret) or I use my friend Kyra's Cinnamon Whipped Cream recipe, hot coffee, and good friends.
 Let me know when you make it!
 Tag me: @gfreefoodie on Instagram to share your favorite recipes or let me know when you make ours.

 Incredibly Delicious Gluten-Free Pumpkin Cheesecake